Raised Garden Bed Plans: A How-to-Guide

 - Warmer soil earlier in the season for a long period of time

 - Less soil erosion with framed beds

 BUILDING THE BEDS

-The material you use will depend on your budget, what’s readily available in your area, and your personal preference.
+Material you use will depend on your budget, what’s readily available in your area, and your personal preference.
 You have many materials at your disposal, from concrete blocks and recycled bricks to cedar and pressure-treated pine.
-Many gardeners prefer to go with pressure-treated pine, as it’s inexpensive, rot-resistant and safe for all edible plantings, says the Iowa Gardener.
+Many gardeners prefer to go with pressure-treated pine, as it’s inexpensive, rot-resistant, and safe for all edible plantings, says the Iowa Gardener.

-The soil you use will make or break the success of your raised garden bed.
+Soil you use will make or break the success of your raised garden bed.
 Many experts recommend a combination of half topsoil and half compost.
 Get it from a garden center and ask to open the bag and take a sniff.
-It shouldn’t have any foul odors and it should be dark, moist and crumbly.
+It shouldn’t have any foul odors and it should be dark, moist, and crumbly.
 If you find you’ll need more than 12 bags, buy in bulk from your local landscaper or nursery.

 From there, you can proceed with planting as you normally would.
 If you have a low bed of just a few inches, make sure you incorporate plenty of compost, peat moss, or sand in the base for the best results.
 One note: you don’t need to put down any landscape fabric at the base, as the many inches of soil on top will prevent weeds from growing.